flightcrank/ratio-boost/README.md

 This program is intended to be used to obtain a good ratio on private torrent trackers.
 It reports to the tracker that you are uploading data when you are not actually uploading anything at all.
-This program was created due to the lack of ratio boosting programs for the linux operating system.
+This program was created due to the lack of ratio boosting programs for the Linux operating system.
 Booting into windows or using an emulator or virtual machine seems overkill for a simple program such as this.

-this program can also spoof downloads but that functionality isnt included for now, as it is not needed. the program will report to the tracker that 100% of the file has already been downloaded.
+this program can also spoof downloads but that functionality isn't included for now, as it is not needed. the program will report to the tracker that 100% of the file has already been downloaded.

 This program is dependant on GTK, openssh and libcurl libs installed on your system